Azure-Samples/java-rate-limiting-pattern-sample/README.md

 The objective is to establish a reliable and efficient integration between Azure API Management (APIM) and Service Bus for processing messages in a rate-limited manner.
 The integration aims to leverage APIM policies for authentication, authorization, and message transformation before forwarding messages to the Service Bus.
 Processing these messages by a rate-limited service dependency is intended to mimic the the control the resources your system could consume, imposing limits on the rate at which other applications or services can access them.

+> 💡 This is an implementation of the [Rate Limiting pattern](https://learn.microsoft.com/azure/architecture/patterns/rate-limiting-pattern) described in the Azure Architecture Center.

 ![Architecture](./docs/images/architecture.drawio.png)

 ## Integrating Azure API Management (APIM) and Azure Service Bus